International Student Websites

 - Resumes and cover letters are required and differ from international ones.
 If assistance is needed, attend a Resume workshop, meet with a Career Adviser and/or see samples on-line.

-- The interviews may demonstrate the greatest
+- The interviews may demonstrate the greatest difference.

 - Direct eye contact is important even with a senior employer, demonstrating confidence, not disrespect.